Can Puppies Eat Adult Dog Food? Fact Checked By Our Vet

 So we agree that puppy food is the best type to support your dog’s growth into the beautiful, healthy canine they should be.
 To help even further, here is a quick guide to what your pup should be eating by when.

 Onto the 3 to 6 month age bracket and you’ll still need to be feeding your dog puppy food.
 Sometimes puppy food will even indicate the age ranges that the food is best suited to.
 It helps support your puppy at each stage of development with whatever nutrients they need the most.
-You can drop feedings to three times a day.
+At this age, you can drop feedings to three times a day.
 (2)

 PRO TIP: Puppies naturally have a bit of extra weight on them.
 This should start to subside around the 12-month mark.
 If they are still large and in charge after 6 months, you may need to consider smaller portions.